marklogic/marklogic-kubernetes/README.md

 ```
 Please refer [Documentation](http://cms-ml-docs-stage.marklogic.com/11.0/guide/kubernetes-guide/en/creating-a-marklogic-cluster/accessing-marklogic-server-in-a-kubernetes-cluster.html) for more options on accessing MarkLogic server in a Kubernetes cluster.

-By default, MarkLogic admin username will be set to `admin` and the password will be set to a 10-character long random alphanumeric value.
-Use the following steps to extract the admin password:
+By default, MarkLogic admin credentials will be set to random alphanumeric value.
+Use the following steps to extract the admin username, password and wallet-password from a secret:

 1. Run the below command to fetch the secret name for MarkLogic deployment
 ```
 kubectl get secrets
 ```
-2. Use the secret name from step 1 to get MarkLogic admin password.
-Secret name will be in the format  `RELEASE_NAME-marklogic-admin`, in this example `my-release-marklogic-admin`
+2. Use the secret name from step 1 to get MarkLogic admin credentials.
+For randomly generated credentials, secret name will be in the format  `RELEASE_NAME-marklogic-admin`.
+Otherwise please use the secret created in step 2 of [Installing MarkLogic Helm Chart](#installing-markLogic-helm-chart) in this example `ml-admin-secrets`
 ```
-kubectl get secret my-release-marklogic-admin -o jsonpath='{.data.password}' | base64 --decode
+kubectl get secret ml-admin-secrets -o jsonpath='{.data}' | base64 --decode
 ```

 To configure other settings, use `values.yaml` file with `-f` or `--values` option.
 See [Parameters](#parameters) section for more information about these settings.